Linaro/poplar-tools/build_instructions.md

   TOP=$(pwd)
 ```

-### 3 - Download a root file system image to use.
+### Step 3: Download a root file system image to use.
 These are available from
   Linaro.
 An example is "linaro-stretch-developer-20170511-60.tar.gz",
   which is (or was) available here:
     http://snapshots.linaro.org/debian/images/stretch/developer-arm64/latest/